Pyar Ka Pehla Naam: Radha Mohan: 7 years later

 Radha is revealed to be living as Radhika Kohli in South Delhi as a successful radio host.
 She is now married to a businessman named Yug Kohli, and Manan, her and Mohan's son, considers Yug as his own father.
 Mohan and his family have also moved into the same city and live in Meera's house.
-Gungun is a teenager now and she feels that irrespective of Radha and Mohan's personal issues, Radha should not have abandoned her, so she hates Radha.
-Gungun is now being taken care of by Meera, who is also Mohan's businesses partner.
+Gungun is now a teenager and feels that irrespective of Radha and Mohan's personal issues, Radha should not have abandoned her, so she hates Radha.
+Gungun is now being cared for by Meera, who is also Mohan's businesses partner.
 Meera likes Mohan and Gungun also wishes that Mohan would marry Meera.

 Mohan, however, still lives with Radha's memories.
 Seven years ago, after Gungun got consciousness, she revealed that Tulsi is Damini.
 Damini is then arrested for her crimes.
 Kadambari's truth is still hidden and she is paralyzed now.
 It is revealed that Kadambari had strangulated Vishwanath to death, but before he died, he threw a vase at Kadambari, which resulted in her current condition.

 Mohan and his family move to Yug's neighboring house where Mohan and Gungun meet Manan, with whom they develop a close bond.
 Meanwhile, it is revealed that Radha is still affected from Mohan's ill behaviour towards her.
 She misses Mohan, but at the same time has vowed to keep herself and Manan away from him.